 With a rotation time of five seconds, the AESA array improves the radar’s ability to track fast manoeuvrable targets.

 The panoramic surveillance radars and state-of-the-art computer systems on board the aircraft will help identify, detect and acquire aerial targets in three axes at a distance of 600km and surface targets at 400km.

 The airborne radar warning and guidance system also comprises identification friend or foe (IFF), radio communication equipment and a digital computer.
 The target data is transmitted to the missile command posts using a command radio link to guide anti-aircraft missiles.

 Cockpit and avionics

-The systems include BINS-SP-2 strapdown inertial navigation system, automatic flight control system, night-vision devices, target equipment, and a digital navigation computing system.
+The systems include BINS-SP-2 strapdown inertial navigation system, automatic flight control system, night-vision devices, target equipment and digital navigation computing system.